G3ph4z/g3ph4z.github.io/_posts/2024-05-31-23andme-and-the-attackers.md

 ---
 layout: post
 title: 23andMe - and the Attackers
-description: A genetic data breach story,this incident raised serious concerns about the security of genetic data and the potential implications for personal privacy.
+description: A genetic data breach story; this incident raised serious concerns about the security of genetic data and the potential implications for personal privacy.
 categories:
 - Incidents